You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom likely comes from the idea of being in a difficult situation or condition, either physically (e.g., ill) or emotionally.
+This phrase likely comes from the idea of being in a difficult situation or condition, either physically (e.g., ill) or emotionally.
 It has been used since the 19th century.

 Meaning: